sarthakmasta/2SentenceHorrorGenerator/readme.md

 ## Future Improvements

-- Implement a slightly bigger model with bigger subset of TinyStories in pretraining to get a more creative model
 - Add confidence scores to generation (perplexity-based)
 - Increase the amount of data used for fine-tuning (Generating 50k more samples)
 - Fine-tune on other creative writing domains (sci-fi microfiction, romance flash fiction)